norbert-acedanski/number-pi/README.md

 ### Working with document-statistics:
 1. Run the script.
-3. Script should print basic information about the number π and its calculated value in the terminal.
+2. Script should print basic information about the number π and its calculated value in the terminal.
+3. Script should also open a window with convergence of the series.

 # Usage
 Allows to play with different methods of calculating π.